cypx/mysqlrocket/README.rst

 Backup databases
 *************************

-Dump all databases avalaible on your server to the current directory
+Dump all databases available on your server to the current directory

 .. code-block:: bash